sillsdev/flexbridge/ReadMe.md

 - On **Linux**, `export FLEXBRIDGEDIR=${HOME}/fwrepo/flexbridge/output/Debug/net461`

-TODO: If you plan to Send and Receive to the Internet with High bandwidth, you will need to edit flexbridge\Mercurial\default.d\cacerts.rc to contain the correct path to flexbridge\Mercurial\cacert.pem.
-Since this must be an absolute path, and this file seems to be overwritten on each build, we should create a build step to take care of this.
-See https://jira.sil.org/browse/LT-20563

 ### Build

 You should be able to build solution `FLExBridge.sln` from Visual Studio 2019 Community Edition or